 Olga Demler

-Dr. Demler received her Ph.D. degree from Boston University where she worked with Drs D’Agostino and Pencina on the statistical assessment of risk prediction models.
-She continues this work at the Division, and developed a goodness fit tests in survival setting and for reclassification-calibration statistic with Drs Cook and Paynter.
-Her methodological research interests include development of rigorous analytic workflows for analyzing metabolomics data and Electronic Medical Records.
+Dr. Demler received her Ph.D. in Biostatistics from Boston University, where she worked with Profs.
+Ralph D’Agostino Sr. and Michael Pencina on novel statistical assessments of risk prediction models.
+She later extended this work at Mass General Brigham, developing goodness-of-fit tests in survival settings and calibration and reclassification statistics with Prof. Nancy Cook.
+Her methodological interests include machine learning for individualized risk prediction, analytic workflows for high-dimensional biomarker discovery and AI-driven diagnostic modeling using raw medical imaging data and electronic health records.